Lake Bosumtwi

-Lake Bosomtwe is the only natural lake in Ghana.
+Lake Bosomtwe, also spelled Bosumtwi, is the only natural lake in Ghana.
 It is situated within an ancient impact crater that is about 10.5 km in diameter.
 It is about 30 km south-east of Kumasi, the capital of Ashanti, and is a popular recreational area.
 There are about 30 villages near the crater lake of Lake Bosomtwe, with a combined population of about 70,000.
 The most popular amongst the villages where tourists usually settle is Abono.

 The Ashanti consider Bosomtwe a sacred lake.
 According to traditional belief, the souls of the dead come here to bid farewell to the goddess Asase Ya.
 Because of this, it is considered permissible to fish in the lake only from wooden planks.
 Among the fish species in the lake is the endemic cichlid Hemichromis frempongi, and the near-endemic cichlids Tilapia busumana and T. discolor.